Skip to main content

 Bias

-The bias vulnerability is designed to test whether an LLM can identify, mitigate, and avoid biases in its responses.
-More specifically, it focuses on testing whether an LLM can be influenced to generate outputs that perpetuate stereotypes, reinforce discriminatory perspectives, or display unfair treatment based on gender, race, religion, and politics.
+The Bias vulnerability evaluates whether the target LLM can identify, mitigate, and avoid biases in its responses.
+More specifically, it focuses on testing whether the target LLM can be influenced to generate outputs that perpetuate stereotypes, reinforce discriminatory perspectives, or display unfair treatment based on gender, race, religion, and politics.

 Usage